Master in English

 Automation engineers typically find jobs in all industries that use production and process technology equipment and control methodology.
 They are particularly in demand in mechanical and automotive industry, energy supply and energy management, the pharmaceutical and chemical industries, the electrical industry, building and environmental equipment sector, and the food industry.

-The master program A&C at the TU Kaiserslautern is research-oriented.
+The master program A&C at the University of Kaiserslautern-Landau is research-oriented.
 Core competence of automation and control is the theory of control engineering.
 Based on the basic knowledge of linear and discrete-time system theory, the core courses of the master's program focus on advanced methods for nonlinear and adaptive control, optimization-based control, robust and fault-tolerant control, digital systems and logical control, and methods for modeling and parameter identification of dynamic systems.

 Based on the mandatory core courses two major specialization programs are available for your personal individual profile forming: Real-time Control Systems (RCS) and Connected Automation Systems (CAS).
 The specialization RCS represents the (rather classical) component-oriented automation technology with a stronger relation to applications in mechatronics, robotics, (electrical) vehicle technology, power electronics/drive technology as well as process engineering, whereas the specialization CAS contains more aspects of system-oriented automation technology for (spatially distributed and) networked, mobile or structurally variable and cooperative systems with applications in Industry 4.0, autonomous systems and infrastructure as well as supply systems.
 The interdisciplinary proximity of RCS to mechanical/process engineering and of CAS to computer science/systems biology is strong.